-- a) IFRS 16 (Leases) - b) IAS 29 (Financial Reporting in Hyperinflationary Economies)
+a) IFRS 16 (Leases)

+b) IAS 29 (Financial Reporting in Hyperinflationary Economies)

-3 IAS 21 (The Effects of Changes in Foreign Exchange Rates)
+IAS 21 (The Effects of Changes in Foreign Exchange Rates)

 As noted in the Group's prior year financial statements, the Government of Zimbabwe promulgated Statutory Instrument ("SI") 33 on 22 February 2019, giving legal effect for the reintroduction of the ZWL as legal tender and prescribed that for accounting and other purposes, certain assets and liabilities on the effective date would be deemed to be ZWL at the rate which was at par with the United States Dollar ("USD").
 Guidance issued by the Public Accountants and Auditors Board (PAAB) noted that the requirements of SI 33 were contrary to the provisions of IAS 21.
-The Directors have always ensured compliance with IFRS but were unable to do so in respect of the comparative financial information due to the conflict between IAS 21 and local statutory requirements.
-In respect of the current financial year information, and as a result of the absence of an observable foreign exchange market as defined by IAS 21, the Group continues to be unable to meet the full requirements of this Standard.
+The Directors have always ensured compliance with IFRS but were unable to do so in respect of the current financial information, and as a result of the absence of an observable foreign exchange market as defined by IAS 21, the Group continues to be unable to meet the full requirements of this Standard.
 Due to the material and pervasive impact of these technicalities, the Directors would like to advise users to exercise caution in their use of these inflation-adjusted financial statements.